DragonSenses/complete-ecommerce-store/architectural-decision-log.md

 - Check the dashboard's Order page to see if the phone number, address, and paid flag has been updated

 Does the flow from front-end store, to Stripe API, to back-end dashboard all reflect the changes in data?
 If yes, then we have completed integrating the front-end with the back-end.

+For an in-depth walkthrough see the section on [Test: Submit an Order](#test-submit-an-order).

 # Develop the Dashboard Overview page